Broadband and mobile

 Working collaboratively with the Scottish Futures Trust and the mobile industry, we have developed the Scottish 4G Infill programme (S4GI).
-In this programme, we are investing £25 million (including £10 million from the European Regional Development Fund for the Highlands and Islands) to deliver future-proofed mobile infrastructure and services in up to around 60 to 70 complete mobile "not spots".
-S4GI launched in August 2017 with a public consultation and we entered procurement in March 2018.
-In July 2018 we awarded the contract to WHP Telecoms Ltd, and deployment timescales for the initial 16 sites will be announced in due course.
-We will consult on proposed additional sites to be added to the programme later this summer.
-Delivery of the overall programme will take place over four years from 2018 to 2019.
+In this programme, we are investing £25 million (including £10 million from the European Regional Development Fund for the Highlands and Islands) to deliver future-proofed mobile infrastructure and services in up to around 50 to 60 complete mobile 'not spots'.

-- Scottish 4G Infill Programme – map of 16 initial sites
+- Scottish 4G Infill programme: location map of programme sites

 We are working with the UK Government to maximise the wider impacts of the Emergency Services Mobile Communications Programme, a 4G network for the 'blue light' services.
 For example, we have successfully influenced the delivery approach to ensure deployment, where possible, of infrastructure, which supports use by multiple operators.